vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Does ESX Configuration Encryption require Native Key Provider?

 ESX Configuration Encryption does not use Native Key Provider.
-It uses the same encryption libraries present in vSphere but handles encryption operations itself, in order to manage and avoid dependencies at cluster startup.
+It uses the same encryption libraries present in vSphere/VCF but handles encryption operations itself, in order to manage and avoid dependencies at cluster startup.

 ### Is the ESX configuration encryption key stored in Native Key Provider?